Dr. S. David Bernstein

 Dr. Bernstein has provided expert commentary concerning issues of targeted workplace and school violence, trusted insider threats, threats to high level executives and government officials, and psychopathy, including the Anne Le murder at Yale University, the Omar Thornton mass murder at Hartford Distributors, the Albert DeSolvo serial murders (Boston Strangler), the DC Navy Yard mass murders, and the Jodi Arias murder trial.
 He has appeared on Good Morning America, ABC News, NBC News, The Travel Channel’s program “Hidden City,” National Public Radio’s program “This American Life,” Aljazeera America, and News12.
 Dr. Bernstein has been featured in the Wall Street Journal, USA Today, Huffington Post, LA Times, the Associated Press, Hartford Current, Boston Globe, Connecticut Law Tribune, Connecticut Law Journal, Toronto Star, and Psychology Today.

 In 2014 Dr. Bernstein was the keynote speaker for the FBI National Academy, and in 2015 he was invited back to provide a full day training for the FBI National Academy.
-Additionally in 2015 he spoke at the Nevada Statewide School Safety Summit, hosted by the Nevada Department of Emergency Management.
+Additionally in 2015 he spoke at the Nevada Statewide School Safety Summit, hosted by the Nevada Department of Emergency Management, and provided a full day training for the Connecticut chapter of the American Association of Police Polygraphists.
+In 2016 Dr. Bernstein was the keynote speaker for the Connecticut chapter of the American Academy of Pediatrics annual conference.

 Dr. Bernstein was the keynote speaker and presenter for the annual conference on Threat Assessment and Dangerousness hosted by the Indiana School Safety Specialist Academy and the Federal Bureau of Investigation (FBI).
 He has provided training lectures to the North Eastern Massachusetts Law Enforcement Council, (NEMLEC) and NEMLEC’s School Threat Assessment and Response System project (STARS).
 Attendees at his training lectures for ATAP have included members of the LAPD Threat Assessment Unit, the Department of Defense’s Criminal Investigative Division, Naval Criminal Investigative Service, Capitol Police, CIA Criminal Investigations, and other elite law enforcement agencies.